Dr. Kevin De France

 Postdoctoral Fellow (co-supervised with Dr. Amsden)

-Project: Reactive electrospinning of cross-linkable protein nanofibers for muscle tissue engineering
+Project: Electrospinning crosslinkable protein nanofibers for muscle tissue engineering

 Lenka is a postdoctoral fellow in the De France Lab at Queen’s University.
 A proud alumna of Tomas Bata University in Zlín, Czech Republic, she got her Ph.D. at the Department of Physics and Materials Engineering.
 Her research dives into the world of biopolymers, focusing on advanced scaffold processing for cell cultivation.
 Her work on the electrospinning of hyaluronan has been recognized with the Head of the Department of Physics and Materials Engineering Award.
 She gained international experience at the University of Luxembourg and the Bayreuth University.
 At Queen’s, Lenka will explore self-assembled protein amyloids as materials for electrospinning of aligned fibrous scaffolds, aiming to guide muscle cell growth and differentiation.
 When she’s not immersed in research, Lenka enjoys climbing, reading and absurd hypothetical questions.